ctalledo/docker-docs/desktop/hardened-desktop/enhanced-container-isolation/how-eci-works.md

 ├─/root/tmpfs    tmpfs      tmpfs    rw,relatime,uid=100000,gid=100000
 ```

-This feature (together with the user-namespace) ensure that even if the
+This feature, together with the user-namespace, ensures that even if a container
-container processes have all Linux capabilities, they can't be used to breach
+process has all Linux capabilities they can't be used to breach the container.
-the container.

 Finally, Enhanced Container Isolation does system call vetting in such a way
-that it does not affect the performance of containers in the great mayority of
+that it does not affect the performance of containers in the great majority of
-cases (it intercepts control-path system calls that are rarely used in most
+cases.
+It intercepts control-path system calls that are rarely used in most
-container workloads; data-path system calls are not intercepted).
+container workloads but data-path system calls are not intercepted.

 #### Filesystem user-ID mappings